Farzy/fant-asm/README.md

 ## 32 bits vs 64 bits

-Most of the ASM example I found so far were written for 32 bits systems.
-I replaced the registers with the 64 bits versions and it works so far…
+Most of the ASM samples I found so far were written for 32 bits systems.
+I replaced the registers with the 64 bits versions and it worked so far…
 For example `eax` becomes `rax`.

 Be careful not to clobber memory by using a too big register when a 16 or 32 bits write is enough!